Dell Technologies Inc. (DELL) Shares Up Despite Recent Market Volatility

 DELL’s Market Performance

-DELL stock saw an increase of 8.38% in the past week, with a monthly gain of 10.23% and a quarterly increase of 9.53%.
-The volatility ratio for the week is 2.44%, and the volatility levels for the last 30 days are 2.29% for Dell Technologies Inc. (DELL).
-The simple moving average for the last 20 days is 5.89% for DELL stock, with a simple moving average of 10.85% for the last 200 days.
+DELL stock saw an increase of 4.56% in the past week, with a monthly gain of 13.90% and a quarterly increase of 11.87%.
+The volatility ratio for the week is 2.58%, and the volatility levels for the last 30 days are 2.34% for Dell Technologies Inc. (DELL).
+The simple moving average for the past 20 days is 5.85% for DELL’s stock, with a 12.42% simple moving average for the past 200 days.

 Analysts’ Opinion of DELL